ProductionRP/Feature-Requests/README.md

 # Production RP Feature Suggestions

 Got an idea that you think we should hear?
-Create a Feature Suggestion!
+Create a Feature Request!

 You can use the instructions listed below to get started.

-## How do I create a feature suggestion?
+## How do I create a new feature request?

 **1.** Just below the page header, you'll see a tab labelled "*Issues*".
 Click on this tab.